Serious Lawyers for Serious Injuries

 Fatigued Driving, The Move Over Law, and You

-An Albuquerque and Texas trucking accident lawyer, such as an attorney at Buckingham & Barrera, is well versed with fatigued driving and the Move Over Law.
+An Albuquerque and Texas trucking accident lawyer, such as an attorney at Buckingham & & Vega, is well versed with fatigued driving and the Move Over Law.
 Unfortunately, there are many drivers on the road today who are likely too tired to be operating vehicles.
 Fatigued driving impairs judgment, reaction time, and can lead to tragic consequences; the size and weight of a truck only amplify the damage, as one state trooper and her family, unfortunately, had to learn.

 On March 28 in Illinois, a fatigued driver crashed into a state trooper cruiser, the trooper herself, and a stopped truck on the side of the road.
 The officer pulled the truck over for a routine inspection, parked her car behind the truck, and was in the middle of her work when the driver barreled into her car.
 If the driver were not overly-tired, he would have remembered to follow the Move Over Law.